krisciu/vibe-coding/README.md

 This project was created as a "vibe coding" experiment - focusing on creating something fun, chaotic, and shareable in a short amount of time.
 It's meant to be lighthearted and entertaining rather than solving a serious problem.

+## Note:

+I know you can do weird stuff with the handle(iykyk), I'm leaving it in because it's funny rather than fixing it.

 ## 📄 License

 MIT